opencv/opencv/modules/imgproc/doc/filtering.rst

     :param iterations: Number of times dilation is applied.

     :param borderType: Pixel extrapolation method.
-See  :func:`borderInterpolate` for details.
+See  :cpp:func:`borderInterpolate` for details.

     :param borderValue: Border value in case of a constant border.
 The default value has a special meaning.
-See  :func:`createMorphologyFilter` for details.
+See  :cpp:func:`createMorphologyFilter` for details.

 The function dilates the source image using the specified structuring element that determines the shape of a pixel neighborhood over which the maximum is taken: